Star Wars: The Empire Strikes Back (1992 video game): Gameplay

 The game features multiple objectives, such as destroying an Imperial Probe Droid, escaping a Wampa-infested ice cavern, fighting during the Battle of Hoth, locating Master Yoda on Dagobah to train with him, and attempting to rescue allies in Cloud City from Darth Vader.

 Unlike in the previous game, Luke Skywalker is the only playable character.
 He is able to fight with a blaster pistol or a lightsaber, and can also board a snowspeeder during the Battle of Hoth.
 As Luke becomes stronger in the Force throughout the game, he develops multiple Force Powers that aid him along the way.

 The game's ending differs drastically from the film's ending, as the player is required to both rescue Han Solo and defeat Darth Vader in combat in order to finish.

 Reception

 Glenn Rubenstein of Wizard magazine praised the game's plot for its faithfulness to its source material.
 Although he criticized the fighting and platforming elements as tedious, he said "the more diverse sequences more than make up for it."
-Power Unlimited gave the Game Boy version 75% writing: "Empire Strikes Back for the Game Boy is mainly more of the same, compared to its predecessor Star Wars.
-Nevertheless, it is a fun game, although the worlds are very similar."
+A reviewer in Power Unlimited said the game was compared it to the previous Star Wars game calling it "mainly more of the same" while ultimately describing it as a "a fun game, although the worlds are very similar."